pozapas/StreamCapt/README.md

 - The script does not handle errors in reading the Excel file.
 Make sure your file is well-formatted.
 - The script does not handle network connection losses or video stream interruptions.
 It will continue running until all threads are completed.

-## Changelog

-[Insert any changes, bug fixes, or new features you've added to the repository]